How car accidents can cause brain injuries

 Remember, there’s really no such thing as a minor brain injury.
-Even a mild TBI (mTBI) needs to be taken seriously to avoid long-term damage.
-Moreover, if you have a concussion, you are at a risk of severe, potentially fatal damage (called second impact syndrome) if you sustain a second concussion before your current injury has healed.
+Even a mild TBI (mTBI) and whiplash need to be taken seriously to avoid long-term damage.
+Moreover, even a mild TBI makes you vulnerable to further injury: if you have a concussion, you are at risk of severe, potentially fatal damage (called second impact syndrome) if you sustain a second concussion before your current injury has healed.

 Warning signs of a concussion

 Depending on the part of the brain that is damaged, brain injuries can have a wide range of symptoms.
 Some signs that you may have a concussion include: